andreananda1022/dotfiles/README.md

 ### NOTE

-if you installing arch linux with minimal setup or manual way, don't forget to instal package "libcanberra" for kitty terminal bell sound.
+if you installing arch linux with minimal setup or manual way, don't forget to instal package "libcanberra" for kitty terminal bell sound. and the touchpad config, see this site: https://wiki.archlinux.org/title/Touchpad_Synaptics